Synthlight/Volcanoids-GMod/README.md

 oreAndIngotStackSizeMultiplier | Default: 1.0<br>Multiplier on ores & ingots, and alloys.<br>Effect is accumulative with stackSizeMultiplier. stackSizeMultiplier | Default: 1.0<br>General stack size multiplier.
 (For items with stack sizes > 1.)<br>Effect is accumulative with oreAndIngotStackSizeMultiplier. productionSpeedMultiplier | Default: 1.0<br>Production speed multiplier.
 Smaller is faster. productionCostMultiplier | Default: 1.0<br>Multiplier on the number of required ingredients for recipes.
-Affects both production & research & refinement.<br>A minimum of 1 is enforced for each ingredient. surfaceTravelSpeedMultiplier | Default: 1.0<br>Affects how quickly the ship moves on the surface. i.e. how fast it goes up or down.
+Affects both production, research & refinement.<br>A minimum of 1 is enforced for each ingredient. surfaceTravelSpeedMultiplier | Default: 1.0<br>Affects how quickly the ship moves on the surface. i.e. how fast it goes up or down.

 # Requirements